bzigterman/bzigterman.github.io/projects/weather.md

 Currently:

 - 70°
-- Partly Cloudy
+- Cloudy
-- 66% humidity
+- 67% humidity
-- 13 mph wind
+- 11 mph wind
-- 67% cloud cover
+- 78% cloud cover
 - 27 AQI 🟩
-- 0.07 inches of rain expected in the next 48 hours
+- 0.04 inches of rain expected in the next 48 hours

 The current weather is posted regularly on Mastodon <a rel="me" href="https://mastodon.social/@ChampaignWeather">@ChampaignWeather@mastodon.social</a>